niklasravnsborg/dotenv-push/README.md

 For Vercel, the tool will:

 1. Read project ID from `.vercel/project.json` if not specified
-2. Replace ALL production environment variables with the ones from your file/stdin
+2. Replace ALL environment variables for the selected Vercel environment (default: production) with the ones from your file/stdin.
+Supports `production`, `preview`, `development`, and custom environment names.
 3. Automatically mark sensitive variables (containing KEY, SECRET, TOKEN) as encrypted

 ## Use Cases